Experience the Difference of Patient-Centered Care

 Jan’s greatest strengths are her positive attitude, creativity, drive and leadership.
 She thrives on challenges, particularly those that expand the company’s reach.
 In 2010 Jan was recognized with the Spirit of Survivorship Award by American Cancer Society.

-Jan holds a bachelor’s degree from the University of Nebraska at Omaha and currently she is finishing her MBA from Bellevue University in Nebraska.
+Jan received her undergraduate degree in Communication from University of Nebraska at Omaha, and her MBA from Bellevue University.
 She lives in Omaha with her husband and their three children.
 In her free time, Jan likes to do photography and spend time with her family.

 Kasey Malm, Old Mill Rehabilitation